osrf/gazebo_tutorials/model_editor/tutorial.md

 # Create Joints

-The model editor support creating types of joints between links in the model being edited.
+The model editor supports creating several types of joints between links in the model being edited.
 To create a joint:

 1. Click on the `joint` icon on the tool bar.
 This defaults to a `revolute`